kavir-bheeroo/PaymentGateway/README.md

 ### Create a payment
 1. The entire system has been containerised and runs on Docker.
 Bring everything up using `docker-compose up`.
 Wait some time until all containers are up and running.
 2. Select the Create Payment request and hit the Send button.
-3. A response should be back with the payment details.
+3. A successful response should be back with the payment details.
 ```
 {
     "acquirerPaymentId": "6d1ab701-96ef-4dfc-869a-0383892c68e5",